At a glance

 Caius runs an annual essay prize for sixth formers in a variety of subjects including English.

 English is a sizeable subject in Caius – our intake is usually between 8 and 10 – and we’re extremely lucky in the resources we’re able to offer our students.
-Caius has a superb library and an active drama society, and currently has six Fellows in English: Dr Deborah Bowman, Dr John Casey (Life Fellow), Dr Sarah Houghton-Walker, Mr Jeremy Prynne (Life Fellow), Dr Jason Scott-Warren and Professor David Trotter.
+Caius has a superb library and an active drama society, and currently has seven Fellows in English: Dr Deborah Bowman, Dr John Casey (Life Fellow), Dr Sarah Houghton-Walker, Mr Jeremy Prynne (Life Fellow), Dr Jason Scott-Warren, Dr Joseph Ashmore and Professor David Trotter.
 Dr Bowman is usually the Director of Studies for Part I and Dr Scott-Warren for Part II.
 We also have a thriving graduate community, and arrange social events each term to which everyone doing English at Caius – undergraduates, graduates and Fellows – is invited.

 We're looking for applicants who already like reading very widely and thinking and working independently, and who will enjoy the challenge of researching and writing an essay each week on a new topic or author.
 We also want to make sure that the people we admit will be able to respond to the bigger conceptual issues that are raised by the literature they read, as well as being interested in developing the skills of close verbal analysis required by Practical Criticism.

 You are expected to be well on the way to achieving very good academic results at sixth-form, and we require you to have A Level/IB Higher Level English Literature or English Literature and Language (or equivalent).
 We interview all suitably qualified applicants.